-Migration strategies and breeding biology of the Fluttering Shearwater
+Migration strategies and breeding biology of

 The Fluttering Shearwater is a seabird only found breeding in New Zealand.
 Although one of New Zealand’s most common seabirds, pretty much nothing was known about it up until this study.
-This is the first studied to examine the breeding biology, migration, foraging ecology and diet of this species.
+This is the first study to examine the breeding biology, migration, foraging ecology and diet of this species.
 Fieldwork was carried out on Burgess Island, in the Hauraki Gulf, from September 2015 to January 2016.
 This study paves the way for further investigations into the ecology of this species as well as to facilitate for future conservation efforts such as the establishment of successful translocations.

 Berg, M., Linnebjerg, J. F., Ismar, S., Taylor, G., Gaskin C., Åkesson, S., & Rayner, M. Year-round distribution, activity patterns and habitat use of a poorly studied pelagic seabird, the fluttering shearwater (Puffinus gavia).
 2019.
 PlosOne.